bateman/python_pyenv_poetry_template/README.md

- docker/stop           Stop the Docker container docker/clean          Clean the Docker container docker/remove         Clean the Docker container and remove the image
+ docker/stop           Stop the Docker container docker/clean          Clean the Docker container docker/remove         Clean the Docker container and remove the image Tag tag/patch             Tag a new patch version release tag/minor             Tag a new minor version release tag/major             Tag a new major version release tag/push              Push the tag to origin - triggers the release action
 ```

 ## Installation